Swedish Army Quartermaster Corps

 The Swedish Army Quartermaster Corps (Intendenturkåren) was an administrative corps for personnel within the Swedish Army created in 1880.
 From the corps, the Swedish Army was provided with staff for various commissary positions.
 The head of the corps was the Quartermaster-General of the Swedish Army.
-In 1966, the corps was amalgamated with the Swedish Naval Supply Service (Marinintendenturkåren) and the Swedish Air Force's quartermaster officers and formed the Quartermaster Corps of the Swedish Armed Forces.
+In 1966, the corps was amalgamated with the Swedish Naval Quartermaster Corps and the Swedish Air Force's quartermaster officers and formed the Quartermaster Corps of the Swedish Armed Forces.
 It was in turn amalgamated with the Swedish Army Ordnance Corps in 1973 and formed the Commissary Corps of the Swedish Armed Forces which was disbanded in 1990.

 History

 Swedish Army Quartermaster Corps (Arméns intendenturkår) was formed by Royal Decree on 9 April 1880.
 The creation of the corps was part of the ongoing reform of the Swedish Army's administrative organization.
 The idea was that through a unified management lay the foundations of good recruitment and better training of administrative personnel.
 Head of the corps was the Quartermaster-General of the Swedish Army, who also headed the Royal Swedish Army Materiel Administration's Quartermaster Department which from 1943 was called the Army Administration's Commissariat Department (Arméförvaltningens intendenturavdelning) and from 1954 was called the Royal Swedish Army Supply Administration.
 In his capacity as chief of the corps, the Quartermaster-General had, at his side, an office or staff, which over time was reorganized and changed its name on several occasions: